An official website of the European Union. See all European Institutions

 Towards the end of the 2004, the EU and Philippines agreed to cooperate to deal with these problems.
 In 2005, the first Trade Related Technical Assistance (TRTA) was formalized between the EU and the Philippines.
 The EU provided PhP 210 million (3.5m euro) for this technical assistance.
 TRTA 1 concluded in the third quarter of 2008 and was succeeded with two phases of TRTA.

-The bilateral EU-Philippines programme is complemented by additional money - often channelled through civil society organisations - to address social issues, the environment, indigenous peoples, human rights, peace building, and migration.
+Bilateral EU-Philippines development cooperation is complemented by projects financed through regional and thematic programmes and instruments that are often implemented by civil society organisations addressing social issues, environment, indigenous people rights, human rights, local governance, peace building, and migration.

-The EU is also one of the most important providers of funds to support the Philippines in cases of natural disasters which require emergency aid, such as after Super-Typhoon Haiyan which brought normous support from the European Commission and EU countries.
+In addition, the EU is one of the most important donors to support the Philippines in cases of serious natural disasters which require emergency aid, such as after super-typhoon Haiyan.